reeseH146/Fighting-game/readme.md

 # Introduction
- - Hello, this is our cooperative program by SAM and REESE
+ - Hello, this is our cooperative program by REESE
  - This is a fighting platformer in pycharm

 # Flow of game for user